About Our Staff

 - Christmas- December 24-26- CLOSED

 Full time students, who are enrolled in our center, will be allowed a 1-week vacation from the center without cost.
 Planning of this vacation must be approved by Director and given a 2-week notice.
 Random vacations will not be permitted, neither will days be separated.
 All payments must be in good standing prior to vacation approval.
 Vacations will not be allowed to run together.
 We can permit only one child out at a time.
 Vacations will not be allowed to run together unless it is for siblings.
-Vacations must be taken prior to your child’s next anniversary date; otherwise, it will be forfeited.
+Vacations must be taken each fiscal school year from September 1- August 31; otherwise, it will be forfeited.
 Please ask for the Vacation Notification Form.
-I will take a yearly vacation and all parents will be given a 2 week notice of schedule changes or closing of center.
-I will have 2 paid professional days for state required early childhood training in a normal year January 1- December 31.
+I will take a yearly paid vacation and all parents will be given a 2-week notice of schedule changes or closing of center.
+I will have 5 paid professional days for state required early childhood training in a normal year January 1- December 31.

 If you can not comply with the policy and procedures stated in the parent handbook of Creative Home Academy, Creative Home Academy have the right to terminate services immediately.
 In most instances we hope to work out issues that may arise through mediation conferences.
 In some instances, a courtesy two-week notice will be given before services are terminated.